CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### Step 5 - Run ReportStream locally
 With the dependent services running and a freshly built JAR created by `cleanslate.sh`, we can run ReportStream locally.
-We use Gradle to launch ReportStream, because the Gradle will set up the environment variables that ReportStream needs.
+We use Gradle to launch ReportStream, because Gradle will set up the environment variables that ReportStream needs.

 ```bash
 gradle quickrun
 ```

 ReportStream should continue to run after launching.
 A `ctrl-c` will kill the running ReportStream instance.
 For now, keep ReportStream running, open a new terminal session.

 ### Step 6 - Seed the Postgres DB and Vault
-To run tests, the Postgres DB and the crendential vault need to be seeded with values.
+To run tests, the Postgres DB and the credential vault need to be seeded with values.
 We will need to have ReportStream running for these steps to work (see previous steps).
 Again, we will use a Gradle task to do these steps.